FrankN88/FrankN88-first_milestone_new/README.md

         8. Use reviews to increase customer satisfaction.

 #### Strategy
-Broken into three categories, the website will focus on the following target audiences:
+The website will focus on the following target audiences:

 - **Roles:**
    - Current clients of the restaurant